Born alive laws in the United States: Federal laws

 The Unborn Victims of Violence Act (Public Law 108-212) recognizes a "child in utero" as a legal victim, if he or she is injured or killed during the commission of any of over 60 listed federal crimes of violence.
 The law defines "child in utero" as "a member of the species Homo sapiens, at any stage of development, who is carried in the womb".
 It applies only to certain offenses over which the United States government has jurisdiction, including certain crimes committed on federal properties, against certain federal officials and employees, and by members of the military, as well as certain crimes (including some acts of terrorism) which count as federal offenses even if outside the United States.
 The act explicitly provides that it may not "be construed to permit the prosecution" of any person in relation to consensual abortion, medical treatment of a mother or her fetus, or any woman with regard to her own fetus.
-It passed into law on April 1, 2004 and is codified under two sections of the United States Code: Title 18, Chapter 1 (Crimes), §1841 (18 USC 1841), and the Uniform Code of Military Justice: Title 10, Chapter 22 §919a (Article 119a).
+It passed into law on April 1, 2004, and is codified under two sections of the United States Code: Title 18, Chapter 1 (Crimes), §1841 (18 USC 1841), and the Uniform Code of Military Justice: Title 10, Chapter 22 §919a (Article 119a).
 The law was both hailed and vilified by legal observers who interpreted the measure as a step toward granting legal personhood to human fetuses.

 List of laws by state

 California

 §187 of the California Penal Code was amended to redefine murder to include the unlawful killing of a fetus.
 The term "fetus" was not initially defined.

 In People v.
 Smith (1976) the court qualified this as signifying a viable fetus, holding that until the capability for independent existence is attained by a fetus "there is only the expectancy and potentiality for human life".
 They reasoned that the U.S. Supreme Court had implicitly stated in various cases dealing with abortion, that destruction of a nonviable fetus did not constitute taking a human life.
 As homicide was the unlawful destruction of a human life, proof was required that the unlawful destruction of a human life had in fact occurred.
 Thus it was held that the defendant was guilty of abortion, but not homicide.

 In People v.
 Davis (1994), the California Supreme Court examined this and concluded fetal viability was not essential for rights to exist.
-They reasoned that abortion cases such as Wade v.
-Roe discuss where to draw the line for legitimate state interest in situations where the interests of fetus and mother conflict.
+They reasoned that abortion cases such as Roe v.
+Wade discuss where to draw the line for legitimate state interest in situations where the interests of fetus and mother conflict.
 Such cases do not discuss, and do not preclude, a legitimate state interest in protecting the potentiality of human life perhaps arising at a different time in situations where the rights of the fetus do not have to be set against the rights of the mother.